disney/terraform-aws-kinesis-firehose-splunk/README.md

 ```
 Please see the [S3 Life Cycle Rule example](examples/s3_bucket_lifecycle_rule.md) if you wish to configure them.

+## Upgrading from v6.0.0 to v7.0.0

+If you choose to change the way you pass in your HEC token (see section below) when upgrading from v6.0.0 to v7.0.0, when you run `terraform apply`, you may notice that Terraform reports that it is going to make changes to resources such as IAM policies when nothing has changed with them.
+Others have experienced this issue as well, please see this [issue](https://github.com/hashicorp/terraform/issues/32849).

-### v6.1.0 Passing in Splunk HEC Token
+### v7.0.0 Passing in Splunk HEC Token
-As of v6.1.0, there are two additional options available to pass in the HEC token:
+As of v7.0.0, there are two additional options available to pass in the HEC token:
   - You may pass it in via the new variable called `var.self_managed_hec_token` which gives you the flexibility to perhaps encrypt the token in your repo with a different tool of your choice, for example AWS SSM Parameter Store or [SOPS](https://github.com/mozilla/sops).

 **By DEFAULT, for backwards compatibilty, it will default to using the KMS encrypted HEC token that this module previously required you to configure.**